Business Office | | Washington College

 3. E-check payments can be made through the Payment Options.
 There is no fee for this service.

 4. Monthly payments through the Official Payments payment plan.
 Payment for 2013/2014 annual plans begin as follows, 12 pay-May 15, 11 pay-June 15, 10 pay-July 15 and 9 pay-August 15.
 Payment for a fall balance only plan begin as follows, 5 pay-July 15, 4 or 3 pay-August 15.
-If you have not already established a payment plan contract, contact Official Payments at 866-964-4020 prior to the August 23 deadline for enrollment.
+If you have not already established a payment plan contract, contact Official Payments at 866-964-4020 prior to the start of classes.
 The student will be responsible for immediate payment of the semester balance due should the Official Payments payment plan be terminated.
 The late payment fee will also apply.

 5. Prepaid tuition - Washington College offers a prepaid tuition plan which guarantees savings by protecting the student from future increases in the price of tuition.
 Tuition may be prepaid at the prevailing semester rate by multiplying the current semester rate by the number of semesters to be prepaid.
 The Prepaid Tuition Option covers tuition only; room, board, and other fees cannot be prepaid and will be invoiced according to the normal fall/spring billing cycle(s).
 For additional information or questions, please contact Jeani Narcum, Director- Office of Student Aid at 410 778 7214,